The Best U.S. Aviation Colleges

 OSU’s aeronautical programs can be found within the College of Ohio OSU's Engineering’s Center for Aviation Studies, considered among the best aviation colleges in the world.
 Partnerships between OSU and prominent agencies in the industry serve to further a student’s employment opportunities, such as internships and research, as well as employment post-graduation.

-Degree Programs: Both undergraduate and graduate aviation degree programs are offered including an undergraduate BS degree in aviation (via the College of Engineering) to professional pilot specialization degrees affording students the opportunity to earn their Commercial Pilot’s Certificate with the advantage of an Instrument Rating.
+Degree Programs: Both undergraduate and graduate aviation degree programs are offered including an undergraduate bachelor of science degree in aviation (via the College of Engineering) to professional pilot specialization degrees affording students the opportunity to earn their commercial pilot’s certificate with the advantage of an instrument rating.

-Fleet: Ohio State's fleet of ten Cessna 172’s are used for private pilot training, instrument pilot training, and commercial pilot training, as well as currency training and introductory flights.
+Fleet: Ohio State's fleet of 10 Cessna 172s are used for private pilot training, instrument pilot training, and commercial pilot training, as well as currency training and introductory flights.

-Students: The total number of undergraduate students enrolled at Ohio State Universit is 45,800.
+Students: The total number of undergraduate students enrolled at Ohio State University is 45,800.

 Embry-Riddle Aeronautical University is dubbed, by many, as the "Harvard of the Skies."
 That's because it is the oldest and largest when it comes to aviation university programs.
 The university website says that the airlines hire more graduates from ERAU than from any other aviation university.